checkly/docs.checklyhq.com/site/content/docs/tcp-checks/_index.md

 ---

 {{< info >}}
 **Early Access Feature:** This feature is available in early access.
-To try it out, head to your [Labs settings](https://app.checklyhq.com/settings/account/labs) and switch on the "TCP Checks" toggle.
-If you have any feedback or improvement ideas, we’d love to hear them!
+To enable it, please reach out to our [support team](mailto:support@checklyhq.com) or connect with us via the [Checkly community Slack](https://www.checklyhq.com/slack).
+We’d love to hear your feedback and improvement ideas!
 {{< /info >}}

+## Overview

 A TCP check establishes a connection to a specified hostname or IP address and port to verify that the service is responsive.
 These checks are ideal for monitoring non-HTTP services, such as databases, message queues, and custom applications that rely on TCP connectivity.